 No matter how much you like a vendor, they'll need to be approved by other stakeholders in your company.
 Are there any deal-breakers for your peers and superiors?

 You're getting a high-quality product, and they're getting a valuable client.
 What else can you offer each other?

 - Do they have other connections that can improve your supply chain?

 - Are they interested in expanding their offerings or adding new services that you can benefit from?

 If you're going to be locked in with one supplier, they need to be able to meet your increasing demand.
 A vendor that can't keep up will only hold you back.

 Your relationship on day 1 will look a lot different from your relationship in year 2.
 With the right metal manufacturing company, you’ll be looking toward year 3 and beyond.

 What sacrifices can be made (on both sides) to ensure solid long-term growth and profit?
 What building blocks can you lay down now to support long-term success?

 Contract Metal Manufacturing Is a Commitment

-That's why it's important to find a vendor who fits your company's vision.
+Finding the right vendor who fits your company's vision is something to get right the first time.
 Think about all of these things, not just upfront production costs.